"Our Love Stems from a Dream"

 __________________________________________________________

-Nindoonji-zaagi'idizomin bawaajiganing, “Our Love for Each Other Stems from a Dream” – such is the title of the wedding rings, characterized by their unique eagle feather design and contrasting, cool and warm gold colors in combination with a purple amethist stone.
+Nindoonji-zaagi'idizomin bawaajiganing, “Our Love for Each Other Stems from a Dream” – such is the title of the above rings, characterized by their unique eagle feather design and contrasting, cool and warm gold colors in combination with a purple amethist stone.
 The color purple, in our culture, stands for Love, and for the unparalleled power of GICHI-MANIDOO, the sum of all Spirit and Life’s Mystery.

 ___________________________________________________________________________________